J.K. Rowling's new book, about a transphobe who faces wrath online, raises eyebrows

 Parts of the story seem to mirror Rowling's experience

-Rowling has made her own opinions known, particularly in regards to the transgender community, over the last several years.
+Rowling has made her own opinions known, particularly in regard to the transgender community, over the last several years.

 She faced backlash in 2019 for publicly supporting Maya Forstater, a researcher who had lost her job over transphobic tweets.
 The following year, Rowling posted several controversial tweets, including one opinion piece that mocked the term "people who menstruate" ("I'm sure there used to be a word for those people," she tweeted.
 "Wumben?
 Wimpund?
 Woomud?"), and published a long statement expressing her concerns with "the consequences of the current trans activism."